-A day in Nikko with a tour
+A Nikko day trip with a tour

 Since I really enjoy history and architecture, I was particularly interested in visiting UNESCO World Heritage sites, so a tour for a day in Nikko was high on my list.
 I booked a tour from Tokyo to Nikko through City Discovery, but the tour was actually run by JTB Sunrise Tours.
 The bus tour left from Hamamatsuko Bus terminal which seems to be the central departure point for their Tokyo bus tours, and took three hours to reach the Toshogu shrine in Nikko.
-During the drive, the guide talked about extensively Japanese culture and provided some preliminary history on the NIkko sites.
+During the drive, the guide talked extensively about Japanese culture and provided some preliminary history on the NIkko sites.

 At the Toshogu shrine, we walked right in and our tour guide proceeded to tell us about the buildings and the history of the shrine.
 Since the tour was mid week, the site was not very busy.
 We had about 90 minutes here, half of which was guided and half of which was time on our own to explore.
 While it sounds like a lot of time, the Toshugu shrine complex is very large with many intricately carved buildings.
 I could have spent much more time studying and photographing the highly detailed and ornately carved structures.
 The tour did not include the ticket to Ieyasu’s mausoleum.